-Many drivers think that by paying extra to protect their no claims discount (sometimes called no claims bonus) they are guaranteeing cheap insurance.
+Many drivers think that by paying extra for protected no claims discount (sometimes called no claims bonus) they are guaranteeing cheap insurance.
 Sadly that’s not the case and here’s why.

 What is protected no claims discount?